 Right now, blood pressure should not be a major risk factor for me, but that is because it is controlled by medication, and I want to eliminate or reduce the use of medication.

 This is the big one!
 My doctor says that he believes that diabetes was the cause of my heart attack last year.
 I believe the diabetes is my greatest risk factor for further heart problems.
 Maybe family history is greater, but I can’t really directly control that.

 Keto has been the best thing that ever happened to me in regards to diabetes.
 I am no longer taking any medication for diabetes.
 I am not using insulin any longer.
 My blood sugar is very low and very stable!
-Keto has had a huge impact for me.
+Keto has had a huge impact on me.
 There are a lot of people who have been able to stop using medication and insulin, just like me, after eating keto style.
 It works for me, and I am very happy about that.
 My endocrinologist cannot believe how my diabetes has improved so much in the past year.
 He even tells me that he feels my blood sugar is too low.
-He worries that I may have episodes of hypoglycemia, but that has not been a problem, so I am not worrying about it.
+He worries that I may have episodes of hypoglycemia, but that has not been a problem, so I am not worried about it.

 I believe that keto has more or less eliminated my diabetes, and because of that, I believe it has greatly reduced my risk for further heart disease!
 That feels good!

-So based on my articles over the past couple weeks, now you know why I am eating a low carb, high fat diet.
+So based on my articles over the past couple weeks, now you know why I am eating low carb, high-fat diet.
 Yes, it is controversial, I know that, and I admit it.
 But, I feel that based on current studies, evidence from my own experience and other factors, it is the best diet for me, the best lifestyle.
 I believe that it is very good for my general health.

 I feel better now than I have in many years, and I think it is mostly due to the keto diet that I am following.